 Modelling and Simulation of Production Systems

 The aim of the course is to provide students with the practical knowledge in the field of modern methods for the simulation and modelling of production systems in kontext of Industry 4.0.
-It focuses primarily on technological processes and manufacturing systems and applies the principles of discrete simulation for their modelling.
-The application of simulation methods to designing and controlling discrete systems and processes is analysed, in the field of a strategic planning and operational control.
-Modern simulation software products are used in the lessons.
+It focuses primarily on technological processes and manufacturing systems and applies the principles of continuous and discrete simulation for their modelling.
+The application of simulation methods to designing and controlling discrete systems and processes is analysed, in the field of a strategic planning, operational control and ergonomics.

 Learning outcomes of the course unit